 In Japan, two groups of demonstrators met outside the Japanese Foreign Office, on Wednesday morning (19 December) as the International Whaling Commission opened a two day meeting.

-In Japan, two groups of demonstrators met outside the Japanese Foreign Office, on Wednesday morning (19 December) as the International Whaling Commission opened a two day meeting.
+Background: In Japan, two groups of demonstrators met outside the Japanese Foreign Office, on Wednesday morning (19 December) as the International Whaling Commission opened a two day meeting.
 One group called for the preservation of whales and the other representing the Japanese whaling industry demonstrated to continue the lucrative annual catch.